Emerald City Comic Con plans announced for 2021

 ReedPop, the folks who bring you Emerald City Comic Con in any normal sort of year, have announced what they hope will be their first post-coronavirus in-person event, and it will be held in a very familiar place.

-The entertainment company ON WHAT DAY announced its plans for ECCC to return to live operations Dec.
+The entertainment company on Tuesday announced its plans for ECCC to return to live operations Dec.
 2-5, 2021, at the Washington State Convention Center.
 It will be followed by C2E2 in Chicago the next week.
 No other in-person conventions have been scheduled yet.

 ReedPop initially postponed the 2020 version of ECCC on the fly last spring as the first round of COVID-19 created societal gridlock around the world; the event was eventually canceled.
 Organizers moved the event and a number of other conventions online and will continue to host online gatherings with their digital Metaverse events, which bring celebrities, creators and fans together in a similar, though less communal, fashion, through next summer.